-Power Africa Understanding Series Book Sprints have produced a series of five books – called the ‘Understanding Series’ – since 2014.
+Power Africa Understanding Series Book Sprints have produced a series of six books – called the ‘Understanding Series’ – since 2014.
 Through the experience, the authors have discovered a new way to tackle policy development in their work.
 The Understanding Series form an initiative of USAID Power Africa Program.
-While the fourth book was added by the US Energy Association and the Department of Energy, in October 2020 the second edition of ‘Understanding Power Purchase Agreements’ was launched, making that the 5th book of the series.
-You can find the updated book here with free access.
+The second edition of ‘Understanding Power Purchase Agreements’ was launched in June 2019 making that the 5th book of the series, which you can find here with free access.
+The sixth book, Understanding Power Transmission Financing, was produced during a Virtual Book Sprint in March and April 2021, read all about it in our blog post.

 A leap of faith to work with a new approach

 The first book, ‘Understanding Power Purchase Agreements’, was a leap of fait involving a large group of senior people working on power purchase agreements (legal contracts for the sale of power, often with government as the buyer).
 The participants approached the topic from a variety of different angles.
 They came from diverse institutions, including governments, development banks, private banks and leading international law firms.

 “I remember when they were first telling me about it.
 I was extremely skeptical thinking this is never going to work, but I will just smile and go along with it,” says Toyin Ojo from the African Legal Support Facility (ASLF), USAID’s partner on the project.
 She saw the book ‘Understanding Oil Contracts’, produced by Open Oil in a Book Sprint in 2013, but didn’t believe it had been produced in five days.
 She says that now that she has been through a few Sprints, she can see that this skepticism at the beginning is normal.

 “Day One there is usually incredulity that this is actually going to work and then by Day Three everyone is on board and really galvanised to participate and to commit to the process.
 By day three everyone becomes a believer.”